cudemans/summarystats/README.md

 ## Functionality

-So far, the package can calculate the following stats:
+So far, the package can calculate the stats.
+Please see the [functionality](https://github.com/cudemans/summarystats/wiki/Functionality) wiki page for more details in implementation.

 1. `getMean`: Takes an array and returns its mean.
-2. `trimmedMean`: Takes and array and n, where n is the number of items to remove from the beginning and end of the distribution.
+2. `getTrimmedMean`: Takes and array and n, where n is the number of items to remove from the beginning and end of the distribution.
 3. `getMedian`: Takes an array and returns its median.
 4. `getMode`: Takes and array and returns its mode.
 5. `getVariance`: Takes an array and returns its variance. `isSample` can be used to specify whether the data is a population or sample.
 By default `isSample` is set to `true`.